-There have been many types of compatible batteries that are no longer made.
+There are many options available for 1.5V batteries.
 The easiest camera battery to use is a 4LR44.

-Installing the battery can be difficult due to a tight-fitting.
+Installing the battery can be difficult due to a tight-fitting battery compartment.
 Inserting the negative (-) end in first will make it easier.

 4LR44 batteries can easily be found in stores.
 They are used in dog bark shock collars.
 You can save money by buying them online.
 Keep in mind that you will want to carry a spare with you.